soldatsm/dbCAN_bulk_annotator/README.md

-# dbCAN annotator
+# dbCAN Annotator

 ## Information

-This `python` script allow to make annotation of many genomes by dbCAN database at the same time.
-This uses `multiprocess` package from python to run several `dbcan_run`.
+This `python` script allows to annotate many genomes with the CAZy database at the same time.
+It uses the `multiprocess` package from python to run multiple `dbcan_run` scripts.

-User can choose number of processes so the system will not chock.
-List of genomes will be split to `n` processes.
-Within the process the annotation is executed sequentially.
+The user can choose the number of processes so that the system is not overloaded.
+The list of genomes is split into `N` processes.
+Within the process, annotation is performed sequentially.

-`IMPORTANT:` Scriot shoud be run in conda environment with dbCAN.
-That means original script `run_dbcan` should be reachable (be in `PATH`)
+`IMPORTANT:` Script should be run in conda environment with dbCAN.
+This means that the original script `run_dbcan` should be available (in the `PATH`).

 ## Requirements